Political Campaign Ads: How to Get the Most Out of Digital Advertising

 Programmatic ads are a tried-and-true method and integrated into most political campaign ads.
-Instead of running ads on specific websites in the hopes that your potential voters will visit those sites and see your ads, programmatic ads are run across a wide network of websites to reach your target audience wherever they surf the web.
-Because you’re running ads on thousands of sites, you have the best chance of reaching the widest range of people in your target audience, and you have the most room to scale your budget up or down.
+Instead of running ads on specific websites in the hopes that your potential voters will visit those sites and see your ads, programmatic ads are run across a wide network of websites.
+They reach your target audience wherever they surf the web.
+Because you’re running ads on thousands of sites, you have the best chance of reaching the widest range of people in your target audience.
+You also have the most room to scale your budget up or down.
 One example of a programmatic network you’re likely already aware of is Google AdWords (although please note, Google has released new targeting restrictions for political campaign ads).

 You can run both static and video ads on programmatic networks.
 If you have the budget and you’re running for a high-level office, you should look into running high-impact ads.
 These ads typically appear at the top of a page and tend to be larger ad units that may expand or play an animation.
 These ads are more expensive, but they can make more of an impact than standard ads that viewers may not see.